TimeMachine1994/081925-SvelteTweb/Old Docs01/old docsdocs/01-data-models.md

 ## Overview

-TributeStream uses a comprehensive type system built with TypeScript interfaces to ensure data consistency across the application.
+Tributestream uses a comprehensive type system built with TypeScript interfaces to ensure data consistency across the application.
 This document covers all core data models, their relationships, and usage patterns.

 ## Core Data Models